-Susumu Kitagawa (Professor) Koji Tanaka (Professor) Shuhei Furukawa (Associate Professor) Ryotaro Matsuda (Associate Professor) Stéphane Diring (Assistant Professor)
+Susumu Kitagawa (Professor) Koji Tanaka (Professor) Takaiku Yamamoto (Professor) Shuhei Furukawa (Associate Professor) Ryotaro Matsuda (Associate Professor) Masakazu Higuchi (Assistant Professor)

-Masakazu Higuchi (Assistant Professor) Nobuhiko Hosono (Assistant Professor) Katsuaki Kobayashi (Assistant Professor) Shimpei Kusaka (Assistant Professor) Julien Reboul (Assistant Professor) Reiko Sakaguchi (Assistant Professor)
+Nobuhiko Hosono (Assistant Professor) Katsuaki Kobavashi (Assistant Professor) Shinpei Kusaka (Assistant Professor) Reiko Sakaguchi (Assistant Professor)

 - 1. Mesoscopic Coordination Chemistry: We focus on the development of new synthesis protocols of coordination materials known as PCPs/MOFs in the mesoscale (5-1000 nm) and the understanding of their unique properties.
 Our research is directed towards functionalizing these materials in multi-scale size domains, ranging from molecular-scale framework functionalization to manipulation of their physical form (size and morphology) in the mesoscale.
 The resulting new materials are further considered for microenvironmental applications, in particular, towards cell biology.
 By taking advantage of gas storage properties of PCPs/MOFs, our current target is to deliver bioactive gas molecules such as nitric oxide (NO) or carbon monoxide (CO) in a spatially and temporally controlled manner both in intracellular and extracellular microenvironments.
 Our goal is to establish gas biology using bioactive gas releasing PCPs. - 2.
 Gas Conversion and Energy Storage: The main research themes of our group are gas conversion and energy storage.
-By taking a queue from nature's strategy to store energy in the form of chemical bonds a process that has been refined over 3.5 billion years of evolution and is necessary for the survival of all living organisms- our goal is to develop an artificial energy storage system.
+By taking a queue from nature's strategy to store energy in the form of chemical bonds - a process that has been refined over 3.5 billion years of evolution and is necessary for the survival of all living organisms - our goal is to develop an artificial energy storage system.
 To this end, we are developing new porous materials, such as porous coordination polymers (PCPs), that have high surface tunability and are structurally diverse, for potential industrial applications.
 PCP catalysts offer a promising approach for utilizing materials to convert important gases used in energy storage.

-photo-responsive one enables us to trap and release gas molecules when and where we want.
+3. Gas capture and separation: We have been creating environmentally-responsive porous materials.
+For example, photo-responsive one enables us to trap and release gas molecules when and where we want.
 We also successfully developed flexible crystalline porous materials for highly effective and low-energy consuming separation of gaseous molecules.
 We aim to solve environmetal and energy problems through the development of new porous materials useful for the capture, separation, and conversion of gas molecules that are present abundantly in atmosphere.